-- Then divide this number by 44” (112 cm) (round up decimal places to whole numbers) to give you the number of complete 2.5” (6.5cm) strips you will need to cut from the bolt of fabric.
+- Then divide this number by 44” (or the bolt width you are using), rounding up decimal places to whole numbers to give you the number of complete 2.5” (6.5cm) strips you will need to cut from the bolt of fabric.

 - Now that you know how many strips you need, multiply this number by 2.5” (6.5cm) to calculate the total amount of fabric/yardage you need for your binding.

 When using striped binding fabric, simply join the short ends together using ¼” (6mm) seams, trying to pattern match as you join.
 Then skip to step 8.